anil4aws/git-funda/readme.md

 ## some text git showed when I created new repo

 ## After installation of Git
+#create folder and
 git init
-## this will make the initialize reinitialize folder by adding .git
+##this will make the initialize reinitialize folder by adding .git
-## check further in Git/mingw64/share/doc/git-doc/git-init.html
+##check further in Git/mingw64/share/doc/git-doc/git-init.html

 git add README.md

 git commit -m "first commit"
-## this will say
+##this will say
-## PS D:\workspace\kafka-for-learners> git commit -m "edited readm commit"
+##PS D:\workspace\kafka-for-learners> git commit -m "edited readm commit"
 ##Author identity unknown

 ##*** Please tell me who you are.